Exposing students to the realities and challenges of development work

 Family Justice Project – Research the needs of Ghanaian families as well as best practices in the design and operationalization of family justice centers; prepare proposals for the creation of a pilot family justice center in Ghana

-- Increasing knowledge and understanding of patient’s rights and redress mechanisms in Ghana’s healthcare system, through educational workshops; publications; and a large-scale survey of patient experiences with the existing complaint mechanisms.
+Right to Health Project – Promote awareness of patients rights through educational workshops and publications and a large-scale survey of patient experiences with existing complaint mechanisms

 Application to participate in the ILDA Clinic is through the main Fordham Law Clinical Legal Education program.
 Please visit the CLE website for details.